The Glasgow Subway

 Glasgow has the third oldest underground railway system in the world.
 Opened in 1896, it is predated only by the London and Budapest systems.

 The word "System" perhaps suggests an elaborate layout of tracks, intersections and stations; there are, in fact, only two tracks which form concentric 10.4Km "circles", imaginatively named the Outer Circle, which runs clockwise through each of the fifteen stations and the Inner circle which runs anti-clockwise through each of the fifteen stations.
 The trains were originally cable hauled by means of a steam engine which was located between West Street and Shields Road.
 The system was eventually electrified in 1935.
+It takes around 14 minutes to complete a circuit of the subway.

 Of course, being Glasgow, it is rarely referred to as "The Underground", locals preferring to call it "The Subway" or "The Shooglies".
 The name subway is self evident.
 To "shoogle" is to rock from side to side and if you have ever ridden on the Glasgow system you will appreciate this nickname.

-It is occasionally referred to as "The Clockwork Orange" (after the Stanley Kubrick film which was released in 1971), because the new trains on the refurbished system, which reopened in 1980 after a three year closure, were bright orange and ran like clockwork around the circles.
-The trains are small in height and length in comparison with other systems and will probably appear toy-like and even claustrophobic to those more used to the London Underground.
+Regardless of how that nickname came about, the trains are certainly small in height and length in comparison with other systems and will probably appear toy-like and even claustrophobic to those more used to the London Underground.
 At four feet, the gauge is very uncommon and is due to the small tunnel size.

 See the official Strathclyde Partnership for TransportExternal link website for more details of services and fares.